 \subsection{Inter-annotator Agreement}

-Testing whether annotators agree is more difficult in a crowd-sourcing setting as there is little time to train, test or survey annotators.
-We provided some controls as outlined above to ensure that annotators were fully participating in the task and that their annotations aligned with those of other annotators on the task.
+Achieving strict adherence to annotation guidelines is difficult in the crowd-sourcing setting as there is little time to train, test or survey annotators.
+As a result, inter-annotator agreement tends to be lower in this context.
+We provided some controls as outlined above to ensure that annotators were fully participating in the task and that their annotations aligned with those of other annotators.
 In our setting, we do not necessarily expect annotators to agree in every case as one may legitimately consider a word to be complex, whilst another considers it to be simple.
-A reasonable expectation is that annotators will provide annotations near to each other, and that the annotations will mostly fall into one category.
-We can generalise this to say that we typically expect the annotations for one instance to be normally distributed.
+A reasonable expectation is that annotators will provide similar annotations to each other, and that the annotations will mostly fall into one category.
+We expect the distribution of annotations for one instance to be normally distributed.
 We have already made this assumption, as we take the mean to give the average complexity.

 To test this, we used a Shapiro-Wilk test \cite{shapiro_wilk}, which gives a number in the range of 0-1 indicating how likely a given distribution is to follow the normal distribution.
 For each of our instances, we perform the test on the annotations for that instance.
 A higher number indicates that the instance has annotations which are more likely to be normally distributed, whereas a low number on this test indicates a non-Gaussian distribution, such as a multi-modal distribution.
-We created a histogram of this data, which is displayed in Figure \ref{fig:Shapiro_Histogram}.
-This shows that the majority of our data gains a score between 0.7 and 0.9 according to the Shapiro-Wilk test, with a peak around 0.85.
+A histogram of this data is displayed in Figure \ref{fig:Shapiro_Histogram}.
+This shows that the majority of our data obtains a score between 0.7 and 0.9 according to the Shapiro-Wilk test, with a peak around 0.85.
 This indicates that our data is generally normally distributed, and hence that annotators generally gave annotations that centered around a mean value.